delannoy/cms-das-lumi-short-exercise/setup.md

 > {: .source}
 {: .solution}

-> ## Bonus python hints!
+> ## Bonus Python hints!
-> Note that the brilconda3 virtual environment offers a faily recent version of python (3.7) and batteries are included (lots of third-party python packages)!
+> Note that the brilconda3 virtual environment offers a faily recent version of Python (3.7) and batteries are included (lots of third-party Python packages)!
 > You might consider defining a `brilconda3` alias in your `~/.bashrc` to prepend brilconda3 to the `$PATH` environment variable:
 > ```bash
 > echo 'alias brilconda3="[[ -d /cvmfs/cms-bril.cern.ch/brilconda3 ]] && export PATH=/cvmfs/cms-bril.cern.ch/brilconda3/bin:${PATH}"' >> "${HOME}/.bashrc"
 > ```
 > {: .source}
-> You might also find it useful to set up a brilconda3-based python3 virtual environment.
+> You might also find it useful to set up a brilconda3-based Python3 virtual environment (each virtual environment lives "portably" inside a directory; it includes its own Python binary and can have an independent set of Python packages).
 The `--system-site-packages` flag gives your virtual environment access to the brilconda3 packages.
 > ```bash
 > /cvmfs/cms-bril.cern.ch/brilconda3/bin/python3 -m venv --system-site-packages "${HOME}/.local/brilconda3"
 > source "${HOME}/.local/brilconda3/bin/activate"